Guaranteed Privacy-Preserving $\mathcal{H}_{\infty}$-Optimal Interval Observer Design for Bounded-Error LTI Systems: Conclusion and Future Work

 \section{Conclusion and \md{Future Work}}

 A novel generalization of guaranteed privacy was proposed in this paper, affording a deterministic portrayal of privacy.
-In contrast to stochastic differential privacy, guaranteed privacy was found to impose precise constraints on the proximity between the ranges of two sets of estimated data. \moo{To do so}, an interval observer was designed \mkj{for bounded-error LTI systems}, incorporating \mkj{a} bounded noise perturbation factor and an observer gain. \mkj{The} observer simultaneously \mkj{outputted} guaranteed private and stable interval-valued estimates for the desired variable.
+In contrast to stochastic differential privacy, guaranteed privacy was found to impose deterministic constraints on the proximity between the ranges of two sets of estimated data and their intersection. \moo{To do so}, an interval observer was designed \mkj{for a perturbed bounded-error LTI system}, incorporating \mkj{a} bounded noise perturbation factor and an observer gain. \mkj{The} observer simultaneously \mkj{outputted} guaranteed private and stable interval-valued estimates for the desired variable.
 The optimality of the design was demonstrated, and the accuracy of the mechanism was assessed by quantifying the loss incurred when considering guaranteed privacy specifications.
 Future work will consider nonlinear systems and combination of privacy and attack resilience. { }